yat-labs/yat-docs/yat-docs/docs/guides/9_android_partner_integration_framework.md

 The [Android framework repository](https://github.com/yat-labs/yat-lib-android) contains an example app module named `yat-lib-example` that illustrates the steps below.

-The `YatAppConfig` instance in the `MainActivity` of the sample app needs to be edited for the app to function correctly.

-`YatLib` is open source software.
-You can view the code, submit bug reports, and offer improvements or features by creating new issues or PRs.

 ## Requirements

 - Android OS 7.0+